 Why Butter is Better (And olive oil, and peanut oil….)

 PUFAs oxidize in the factory during refining, creating from 2-5% trans and other distorted, toxic fats.
 (See Chapter 7 of Deep Nutrition) When you cook with them, more trans fats form, thanks to a process called the Free-Radical cascade.
 All biochemistry professors understand this, however too few health professionals have any clue about the health hazards associated with consumption of refined vegetable oils.

 The preponderance of current evidence suggests that Canola oil is a trans-rich toxin that, perhaps more than any other single component of the modern American diet, has contributed to increases in cardiovascular disease, metabolic disfunction, ED, stroke, dementia, and a long list of other familiar diseases.

-Among the experts, this is no longer controversial: Canola oil is death in a bottle.
+Among the experts in lipid peroxidation, this is no longer controversial: Canola oil is death in a bottle.

 You might recall how, several years ago, the New York City Board of Health banned the use of all but small amounts of artificial trans fats in the city’s restaurants.
 Soon after, Governor Shwarzenegger signed a similar restaurant bill terminating trans in California.